Panos994/Campaing-Monitor-API-web-app/README.md

 # Campaing-Monitor-API-web-app

 In master branch is included the source code.
-I am using Campaign Monitor api to manage a subscribers list (add or remove subscriber and tracking the subscribers list) https://www.campaignmonitor.com/api/
+I am using CampaignMonitor's API to manage a subscribers list (add or remove subscriber and tracking the subscribers list) https://www.campaignmonitor.com/api/